Rednaxela-Code/SmartExpenses/README.md

 # Expense Tracker App

 ## Project Overview
-This project aims to create a simple and efficient expense tracker application using Blazor Hybrid in .NET MAUI for cross-platform compatibility.
+This project aims to create a simple and efficient expense tracker application using Blazor WASM for now, do not know what we will do for mobile.
 The app will cater to individual users as well as households, allowing multiple users to manage expenses collaboratively.
 While starting with basic functionality, the project will evolve to include analytics, receipt uploads, and AI-based receipt scanning for automatic product recognition and categorization.

 ## Key Features